-From birth children communicate with others using gestures, sound, language and assisted communication.
-They are social beings who are intrinsically motivated to exchange ideas, thoughts, questions and feelings, and to use a range of tools and media including music, dance and drama, to express themselves, connects with others and extend their learning ...
+Communication is crucial to belonging, being and becoming.
+Starting from birth, children communicate with others using eye contact, whole body movements, gestures, sounds, language, digital and assisted communication.
+They are social beings who are intrinsically motivated to interact, exchange ideas, thoughts, questions and feelings.
+They use a range of tools and media, including music, dance and drama, to express themselves, connect with others and extend their learning.

 Children's use of their home languages underpins their sense of identity and their conceptual development.
-Children feel a sense of belonging when their language, interaction styles and ways of communicating are valued.
-They have the right to be continuing users of their home language as well as to develop competency in Standard Australian English.
-(DET, 2019, p.
-41)
+Children's sense of belonging is strengthened when their language, interaction styles and ways of communicating are valued.
+They have the right to be continuing users of their home language, as well as to develop competency in Standard Australian English (p.
+57).

 The early childhood years are a foundation for language learning.
-The ECE Principles advocate for all educators to be provided with the opportunity to gain an understanding of language acquisition to ensure that children are exposed to positive experiences with language/s and provided with a supportive environment for interacting and communicating.
-The ECE Principles promote the importance of maintaining home language/s.
-This involves encouraging families/carers to continue using home language/s with children.
+The ECE Principles advocate for all educators to be provided with the opportunity to gain an understanding of language learning to ensure that children are exposed to positive experiences with language/s and provided with a supportive environment for interacting and communicating.
+The ECE Principles promote the importance of maintaining home languages.
+This involves encouraging families/carers to continue using home languages with children.

 ECE programs for children are located in urban, regional, rural and remote communities across Australia.
 Different cohorts from linguistically and culturally diverse communities participate in ECE, including Aboriginal and Torres Strait Islander peoples, migrant and refugee groups, and communities from varying socio-economic backgrounds.
 EAL/D learners thus bring with them a variety of cultures, language backgrounds, experiences, and levels of EAL/D proficiency.
-This diversity characterises early learning environments throughout much of Australia.
-These settings include (but are not limited to): for profit and not-for-profit playgroups, childcare centres, kindergartens, preschools, community-based services and family day-care programs.
+This diversity characterises early learning environments across Australia in the years before schooling.
+These settings include for-profit and not-for-profit playgroups, early childhood centres, kindergartens, preschools, community-based services and family day-care programs.